How to be More Productive by Emailing Less

 Productivity experts get more questions about how to handle email than almost any other topic.
 That’s because most people rely on it way too much for their business correspondence, especially within remote teams.
 In many ways, it’s becoming the Pony Express of business communications — meaning it’s about as efficient as sending people on horseback to deliver your messages!

-Your virtual team should rely on online messaging systems to easily follow conversations, engage groups of people, and find information.
+Your virtual team should rely on online messaging to easily converse, engage, and find information.

 Here’s what email is NOT — a way to instantly contact someone.
 But that’s the way most use it.
 They send one out and then anxiously drum their fingers on their desks waiting for a response.
 Meanwhile, the recipient is busily working away on their computer, completely unaware anything is sitting in their inbox.
 You get mad while they get things done.